Daratrixx/RoN-Ai-Core/README.md

 ## RonAi Core features
 ### Creating and registering a new Ai script
 - Extending IAiLogic class to define the Priorities and parameters of the Ai
-  - [x] Name must be unique as it is used to display the script for users to select when spawning bots (TODO)
+  - [x] Name must be unique as it is used to display the script for users to select when spawning bots
   - [x] Unit priorities indicate in which order units should be created
   - [x] Building priorities indicate in which order structures must be built
   - [ ] Research priorities indicate when researches need to be done